ewerlopes/connectfour/README.md

   - Chips that made the player win are highlighted
   - Sound effects!
   - Musics!
-  - (WIP) Play with your (not so) far friends through the LAN or internet!
+  - (WIP) Play with your (not so) far friends through the LAN or internet (featuring a server browser)

 ## Executables download